uu-python/day5-datacontainers/exercises.md

 ## 3. Pandas
+For this exercise you need to have Pandas installed (you can try to install it with pip)

 Tutorials are taken from [https://github.com/guipsamora/pandas_exercises](https://github.com/guipsamora/pandas_exercises)

 #### a.
 Download the notebook [food_facts.ipynb](food_facts.ipynb) and learn how to load and display data with Pandas